 The right-of-use assets comprise the initial measurement of the corresponding lease liability, lease payments made at or before the commencement day, less any lease incentives received and any initial direct costs.
 They are subsequently measured at cost less accumulated depreciation and impairment losses.

-Right-of-use assets are depreciated over the lease term.
+Right-of-use assets are depreciated over the earliest period between the lease term and the useful life.
 The depreciation starts at the commencement date of the lease.